kmjax/college/README.md

 - [ ] Is Responsive
 - [X] ~~Themed to be "college-y"~~
-- [ ] Written PHP
+- [X] Written PHP
 - [ ] Stores data in MySQL database
 - [ ] Login verfies the password

 ##### REQUIREMENTS

-- [ ] Registration must collect and store the following fields: username, first and last name, email address, phone number, street address, street address 2, city, state (must be a dropdown), postal code, gender, user photo, notes, and i agree checkbox
+- [ ] Registration must collect and store the following fields: username (email address), first and last name, phone number, street address, street address 2, city, state (must be a dropdown), postal code, gender, user photo, notes, i agree checkbox, and a password
 - [ ] Registration allows user to upload their picture
-- [ ] Registration has a text area for notes and special needs
+- [X] Registration has a text area for notes and special needs
 - [ ] Registration requires a user click the "I agree" checkbox
 - [ ] Registration must sanitize data
 - [ ] Registration must encrypt the password
 - [ ] Registration must verify password (two fields must match)
-- [ ] Database must have tables to store students, courses, and student/course selections
+- [X] Database must have tables to store students, courses, and student/course selections
 - [ ] Upon successful registration, a welcome message should be displayed
 - [ ] Upon successful registration, a welcome email should be sent with a link verification (non-functional)
 - [ ] Website should use PHP session variables instead of passing data between forms via hidden fields